washi4/deploy-otel-demo-alloy/README.md

 ### Fork, then clone, this repo
 Cloning without forking won't work.
 Make your own fork, then clone your fork to your machine.
 Then cd into the top level directory.

+> (Note that there is a [parallel version of this repo](https://github.com/danstadler-pdx/deploy-otel-demo-alloy), that you can fork, while I work on how we will make this "official" version of the repo properly public so it can be forked as well.

 <br>

 ### Create a file like this, and make sure you don't commit it into source code management